 Fourth-degree burns are full thickness burns that extend much deeper into muscle and bone tissue.

 For the most severe personal injuries, treatment can take months or even years, because of such a high risk of infection.
 Roughly 97 percent of burn victims survive their injuries, but many of them have to endure serious scarring, possible skin grafts, and possible permanent disabilities.
 The financial and emotional toll can be paralyzing.
 Serious burn survivors face lifelong challenges such as extended rehabilitation, medical bills, lost wages and years of constant pain management.
-If you or a loved one have suffered a debilitating burn injury, it’s crucial you reach out to a Colorado personal injury lawyer as soon as you can.

 - Stop the burning.
 Remove the burning clothing, if any, or extinguish the flames by rolling the victim on the ground, covering them with a blanket or with a fire extinguisher.